 I don’t think I needed to be hit so hard to put a bad haircut into perspective.

 I couldn’t drive legally because I’d lost my license when I had the accident that shattered my ankle.
-Back then it had been was Christmas and I could either pay my car insurance or get the kids presents.
-I chose the presets and had the accident before school loans came through and I could reinstate my insurance.
+Back then it had been Christmas and I could either pay my car insurance or get the kids presents.
+I chose the presents and had the accident before school loans came through and I could reinstate my insurance.
 So Bram had to drive us to Sioux Falls for the tests.
 He passed out when they took his blood.
 I saw his eyes roll back and told the nurse, “He’s going down.”
 She didn’t even question me, just laid him down.

 The mass was a cyst growing at the bottom of Bram’s esophagus, blocking entry to his stomach.
 That’s why everything kept coming up; it had nowhere else to go.
 That’s why he was losing weight so quickly; he was starving to death.
 That’s why the Slimfast stayed down; the liquid could trickle past the cyst.
 Surgery was scheduled, but the soonest they could get Bram in was 2 days.
 They sent us home to wait, but they were worried Bram could develop ketoacidosis and slip into a diabetic coma.

 When your body can’t produce enough insulin, or can’t process the insulin it is producing, it begins to starve.
 To try to save itself, your body begins to break down fat for fuel, which causes a buildup of acids in the blood called ketones.
-Ketoacidosis can develop quickly, in a natter of hours.
+Ketoacidosis can develop quickly, in a matter of hours.
 Since Bram was starving as well as not processing insulin, it could develop even faster, That would send him into a coma and/or cause brain swelling.
 It was my job to ensure this didn’t happen.

 I was told that ketoacidosis produces a smell similar to acetone.
 The person’s breath will smell fruity.
 The perspiration would taste fruity.
 The person in ketoacidosis becomes confused and weak.
-I had to wake Bram once an hour and check to see if any of these signs were present.
+I had to wake Bram once every hour and check to see if any of these signs were present.
 If they were, I had to call 911 and get Bram to a hospital as fast as I could.
 So for 2 days, I woke Bram up once every hour.
 I’d smell his neck to see if he smelled like fingernail polish remover.
 I’d lick his forehead to see if he tasted sweet.
 I’d ask him what day it was or who the president was or what was the name of the actor who played Han Solo.

 Bram’s family came: Conrad and Karen, Aili and Derek, his little sister Kena.
 Karen berated me for letting Bram live off of Slimfast; he should have been drinking Ensure.
 She refused to believe me when I told her they were the same damned thing.
 Did she really think I was trying to starve Bram?
 I adored him.
 Kena turned off the closed captions on my TV–she said they were distracting.
 She refused to eat what I made for dinner.
 Then she insisted on listening to her own music in the car–Brittany Spears.
 Irritated, I told her Brittany was overrated and could only sing with the help of autotune.
 Kena told me I was just jealous because Brittany was cute and I was too old to be cute.